codingMustache/codingMustache/README.md

 ## Joke of the Day

-What kind of music do planets listen to?
-Nep-tunes.
+I wish I could clean mirrors for a living.
+It's just something I can see myself doing.

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+What internet protocol was documented in RFC 1459?
- 1. 1GB
+ 1. FTP
- 2. 1 KB
+ 2. HTTPS
- 3. 1 TB
+ 3. IRC
- 4. 1 MB
+ 4. HTTP

 <details>
   <summary>Answer</summary>
-  1 MB
+  IRC
 </details>